 Jazz Ensemble IV meets Monday and Wednesday from 11:00-11:50am

-Combos: Meeting time is set by student members of the group and the instructor.
+Meeting time is set by student members of the group and the instructor.
 See Kate Rosenberger (firstname.lastname@example.org) or Amber Scharenbroch (email@example.com) sign up for combos.

 Director of UW-Eau Claire Jazz Studies: Robert Baca

 Co-Director of UW-Eau Claire Jazz Studies Area and director of Jazz Ensemble III: Dr. Jeffery Crowell

 Director of Combos and Jazz Saxophone: Dr. Aaron Hedenstrom